The Classical Education Graduate Program supports classical school teachers through

 Scholarships must be re-applied for each year.** To be considered for a scholarship, send an e-mail to firstname.lastname@example.org with the subject “Classical Education Scholarship Application” and the following two items in one document, attached in .docx or .pdf format, with the document title "[Your First & Last Name] Scholarship Application":

 Note: while this essay must be original, if applicable you may reproduce in it portions of materials required for your application to the program, including your statement of purpose, intellectual autobiography, and writing sample.
 Note that applications to the program and scholarship applications are entirely distinct and you may apply for a scholarship before applying to the program itself.

 ** Current scholarship recipients submitting an annual re-application must follow this same process, via an e-mail to email@example.com with the subject “Classical Education Scholarship Re-Application” and these two items in one document, attached in .docx or .pdf format, with the document title "[Your First & Last Name] Scholarship Re-Application": In place of the essay described above, they should submit an essay of between 400 and 1,000 words, drawing from their coursework of the past year, evaluating the Classical Education Graduate Program and speaking to how it has contributed to their understanding and practice of classical education.
 Due dates for this re-application are the same as those below.
 (If you previously applied for the July 15 deadline, your re-application is due by July 15 of the following year.)

 Scholarship applications are accepted each semester Note: you must begin coursework in the semester immediately following the date of your application.
 The due dates are:

 Spring: November 15

 Summer: April 15

-Contact Dr. John M. Peterson, Manager of Interdisciplinary Programs for Braniff Graduate School, at email@example.com with any questions.
+Contact Dr. John M. Peterson, Manager of Interdisciplinary Programs for the Braniff Graduate School of Liberal Arts, at firstname.lastname@example.org with any questions.